 You can typically get 80,000 miles on them before they need replacing.
 But if you notice any of these symptoms, it’s time to get your spark plugs checked out with an engine tune up.
 Continuing to drive on worn out or damaged spark plugs can ultimately cause engine damage, so don’t put it off.

-Can spark plugs cause engine problems?
+Can wrong spark plugs cause loss of power?

 Malfunctioning spark plugs cause engine problems including, misfires, hard starts, reduced gas mileage, rough idling, and lack of acceleration.
 Driving with a faulty spark plug will be difficult because the engine might fail to function.